Santa Rosa Junior College: Athletics

 Santa Rosa Junior College is home to the Bear Cubs.
-They are part of the Big 8 Athletic Conference and are usually contenders in most junior college playoff games.
-They are well known for their football, baseball, soccer and wrestling programs.
-They have a long time rivalry with the Sacramento City College Panthers.
-The Santa Rosa Junior College also has a very well known and successful Ice Hockey Program known as the Santa Rosa Junior College Polar Bears.
-Although the Ice Hockey team is a club sport the team has been nationally ranked in 2009-2010 and 2011-12.
-There are athletic organizations including Judo, Rugby, Cheerleading and Beach Volleyball.
+They are part of the Big 8 Athletic Conference and are well known for their football, baseball, soccer and wrestling programs.
+They have a long-time rivalry with the Sacramento City College Panthers.

+Ice hockey, where the SRJC team are the Polar Bears, is a club sport, but the team was nationally ranked in 2009–10 and 2011–12.
+There are athletic organizations including judo, rugby, cheerleading, and beach volleyball.

 Baseball

 The baseball team won the state championship in 2016, placing second to Grossmont College in a seven-game championship series in 2017.

 Speech and debate

-SRJC Forensics, the speech & debate team, earned the #1 national ranking among two-year colleges in 2016.
-Led by Mark Nelson and Hal Sanford, the team ranked for five years (2012-2017) within the top six teams in the nation.
+SRJC Forensics, the speech and debate team, earned the #1 national ranking among two-year colleges in 2016.
+Led by Mark Nelson and Hal Sanford, for five years the team ranked for five years within the top six teams in the nation.

+Student newspaper

+The SRJC student newspaper, The Oak Leaf, has won awards for community college newspapers and been honored by the California Newspaper Publishers Association and the Society of Professional Journalists for its coverage of the many wildfires that have affected Santa Rosa and nearby settlements since the mid-2010s.